Scripto is made up of projects. Every transcription, translation, or description effort you create can, and should, have its own project.

-- Ellipses to see item metadata - this will open in a drawer on the right
+- Ellipsis to see item metadata: this will open in a drawer on the right.

 - Date synced: date most recently synced.

-- Status: item status, which will be blank, completed, or approved.
+- Status: will be blank, completed, or approved.

-*NB: If you changed the Item, Media, or Content in the project configuration, then you will see the terms you selected instead of "item" or "media"
+* Note: If you changed the Item, Media, or Content in the project configuration, then you will see the terms you selected instead of "Item" or "Media".